sleede/fab-manager/doc/production_readme.md

      docker-compose up -d
    ```

-You can check that all containers are running with `docker ps`.
+You can check that all containers are running with `docker-compose ps`.

 <a name="upgrade-to-the-last-version"></a>
 ### Upgrade to the last version

 It's the default behaviour as `docker-compose pull` command will fetch the latest versions of the docker images.
-Be sure to run all the specific commands listed in the [CHANGELOG](https://github.com/sleede/fab-manager/blob/master/CHANGELOG.md) between your actual
+Be sure to run all the specific commands listed in the [CHANGELOG](https://github.com/sleede/fab-manager/blob/master/CHANGELOG.md) between your actual, and the new version in sequential order.
-and the new version in sequential order.
-(Example: to update from 2.4.0 to 2.4.3, you will run the specific commands for the 2.4.1, then for the 2.4.2 and then for the 2.4.3).
+__Example:__ to update from 2.4.0 to 2.4.3, you will run the specific commands for the 2.4.1, then for the 2.4.2 and then for the 2.4.3.

 <a name="upgrade-to-a-specific-version"></a>
 ### Upgrade to a specific version